vanderhoop/backbone.primer/README.md

 We frequently use these two creational view patterns together: a DOM element reference for a list container, and dynamically created elements for list items.

 Once an element has been attached to a View, a jQuery reference to the element will be stored as the view's `view.$el` property.
 We'll commonly use the `view.$el` reference to work with the view's managed element using the jQuery API.

 Also, Backbone views provide a convenient `view.$` method that we may use to query for elements within the managed view.
-Calling `view.$('.selector')` is equivelant to calling `view.$el.find('.selector');`.
+Calling `view.$('…')` is equivelant to calling `view.$el.find('…')`.
 While this is a fairly minor workflow benefit, it encourages much more performant DOM access by localizing queries to within a view's element scope.

 ### Attaching a view's data source

-Once a view class has established how it attaches to a DOM element, we next need to construct instances of that view (remember that extending Backbone components returns constructor functions) and provide them with data sources.
-When constructing a view instance, we may provide it a `model` or `collection` reference that will be added to the view instance, like so…
+Once a view class has defined its relationship with the DOM, we then construct instances of the view, and provide each instance with a data source.
+When constructing a view instance, we may provide it with a `model` or `collection` reference.

-Attaching a Model (see last two lines):
+Attaching a Model to a View (see final two lines):

 	var KermitModel = Backbone.Model.extend({
 		url: '/muppets/1'